xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

         <img src="url" width="70%" alt="Results in Log Viewer">

-## Execute Test Suite containing Associated Test Cases
+## Execute Test Suites containing Associated Test Cases

+In this section, we demonstrate how to execute the associated test cases in:

+- A Dynamic Test Suite
+- A Suite Test Case
 ### Dynamic Test Suite

 Dynamic Test Suite is a test suite with a collection of multiple test cases added via a search query.
 You can dynamically add additional test cases while running the test suite.